-Screen Objective This screen allows the user configure the BSD Logging.
-This screen lists several parameters, such as logging severity.
-All parameters are related to the configuration of logging mechanism of Syslog and email alert messages in the local system.
-Navigation System > SYSLOG > BSD SYSLOG > Logging
+1 - offigure the BSD Logging. eters, such as logging severity.
+All parameters are related mechanism of Syslog and email alert messages in the

 • Number of Log Buffers-enter the number of logs and email alert messages that can be stored in a local buffer for the syslog messages.
 This value ranges from 1 to 200.
 The default value is 50.